 North America: Princeton University, USA Columbia University, USA Cornell University, USA Boston University, USA New York University, USA University of Southern California, USA Washington University, USA McGill University

-Welcome to The British School Warsaw, a school celebrating its 25th Anniversary, proud of its heritage and history yet a forward looking, vibrant and modern school striving to prepare our pupils for a rapidly changing world.
+Welcome to The British School Warsaw, a school celebrating almost 30th Anniversary, proud of its heritage and history yet a forward looking, vibrant and modern school striving to prepare our pupils for a rapidly changing world.
 Our proven track record of outstanding GCSE and IB diploma results defines us as the leading provider of the highest quality international education in Poland.
-Indeed, our IB diploma average score last summer of over 36 places us as one of the highest achieving IB schools in continental Europe with few equals.
+Indeed, our IB diploma average score last summer of over 35 points places us as one of the highest achieving IB schools in continental Europe with few equals.
 This is a remarkable accolade given our non-selective admissions policy; a school where we truly believe in every child and will work closely with each and every individual to maximise the progress they make irrespective of their starting point.
 From 3-16 we offer a rigorous, balanced curriculum based on the English National Curriculum with ‘added-value’, free from the restrictions of religiously following one curriculum our teachers and leaders are always devising ways to enrich the core curriculum, stretching and challenging our learners in every lesson.
 Post-16 we offer the world leading IB Diploma, often regarded as the ‘perfect’ preparation for university study with its broad yet demanding curriculum, its emphasis on self-directed study through the extended essay and its enrichment programme, CAS.
 Opportunities abound for our pupils to excel not just in the classroom but on the sports pitch, with a musical instrument in hand or through a project based learning approach with one of our collaborations with world class organisations such as MIT, Juilliard and UNICEF.

 I hope you find our website useful, interesting and ultimately stimulating, leading to you arranging to visit our school and meet with us.
 We look forward to welcoming you